-The world of PPC has been busy this week...
-Get all the highlights right here.
+The world of PPC has been busy this week with stories from the likes of Microsoft and Google.

 - Google quietly rolls out combined audience targeting for search campaigns.